Shared use of reusable bags for staff catches on in Japan

 The practice started spontaneously in June last year, with workers of the environment bureau and other sections bringing reusable bags from their homes, and anyone can use the bags if available.
 When a bag is picked up, a message appears on the wall that reads, “Thanks for reducing plastic bags.”

-“We often used plastic bags during lunch break, as we go to shops in the building or convenience stores nearby,” said Toshiya Miyoshi, a senior official in the “eco-city” promotion section.
+“We often use plastic bags during lunch break, as went go to shops in the building or convenience stores nearby,” said Toshiya Miyoshi, a senior official in the “eco-city” promotion section.
 The availability of reusable bags has reduced the use of plastic bags, he said.

 Although many personnel now bring their own shopping bags, the shared use of reusable bags will continue “for the time being as an awareness-raising program,” Miyoshi said.